rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/layout.md

 original_id: layout
 ---

-A Reaction layout defines the if, how and where different sections like header, footer or main content of one specific route are displayed.
+A Demand layout defines the if, how and where different sections like header, footer or main content of one specific route are displayed.

 Throughout this tutorial, we'll refer to layouts as _Layout_, sections as _Container_ and a route as _View_.